 According to the metrics, we have three clear winners - React Native, Cordova and Ionic.
 These frameworks are also on the top according to Google Trends.
 NativeScript has a similar number of npm downloads, so it is also a widely used solution.
 Weex will be one more tool we will speak about in our overview.
 Its stats are quite humble when compared to leaders, but it is the youngest framework in the chart.
 It is currently trending on GitHub, so it’s also worth your attention.

 React Native is relatively young, but we can already state that this is the most popular cross-platform framework worldwide.
 It provides native building blocks, making user interface with the application almost indistinguishable from a native one.
 Also, you have a chance to use components written in the native language, such as Objective-C, Swift, Java or Kotlin.
-This is especially valuable when working with performance critical elements.
+This feature of React Native development is especially valuable when working with performance critical elements.

 The closest competitor of React Native is Ionic - a framework for hybrid app development, which is also extremely popular among developers.